 Orthodontic appliances are devices used by orthodontists to correct teeth and jaw alignment problems.
 These tools come in different types, each tailored to address specific dental needs.
 Four common types include: metal braces for straightening teeth, clear aligners for a more discreet option, functional devices to guide jaw growth, and retainers to maintain results after treatment.

-A young person with braces, wearing a gray t-shirt, smiles against a plain white background at Bold Bite orthodontics
+A young person with braces, wearing a gray t-shirt, smiles against a plain white background at Bold Bite orthodontics in Jacksonville, FL.

 Traditional Braces